 Scott Frank is a Louisiana court appointed process server in Louisiana.
 Trusted by not only the courts but by many lawyers Scott is known to be easy to work with, effective and efficient in his services.
 Serving mainly in the southwest Louisiana areas from Lake Charles all the way to Lafayette LA.
-Scott is a private investigator under LA R.S 37:3503 8B (iv) based in Lafayette, La under George Knox attorney at Law and has been in business several years doing investigative work and process serving.
+Scott is an investigator under LA R.S 37:3503 8B (iv) based in Lafayette, La under George Knox attorney at Law and has been in business several years doing investigative work and process serving.

 Each jurisdiction has rules regarding the means of service of process.
 In some cases the law may require the summons to be served upon the person personally, or upon the person of someone of suitable age and discretion at the person’s abode or place of business or employment.
 In some cases service of process may be effected through the mail as in some small claims court procedures.
 In exceptional cases, other forms of service may be authorized by procedural rules or court order, including service by publication when an individual cannot be located in a particular jurisdiction.

 Proper service of process initially establishes personal jurisdiction of the court over the person served.
 If the defendant ignores further pleadings or fails to participate in the proceedings, then the court or administrative body may find the defendant in default and award relief to the claimant, petitioner or plaintiff.